shellyln/knockout-webpack-ts-quickstart/README.md

 ---

 ### Features
+* Use decorators similar syntax to Angular.
+  See `src/app/AppModule.ts` and `src/app/components/*Component.ts`.
 * Compile TypeScript source and output as single file with source map.
 * Compile SCSS, do auto-prefixing (PostCSS), and output as single CSS file with source map.
 * Run unit tests ([jasmine](https://jasmine.github.io/)).